ansys/pyoptislang/doc/source/index.rst

 However, you need to interact only with the Python interface.

 You can use PyOptiSLang to programmatically create, interact with, and control an optiSLang project.
-Additionally, you can use it to create customizable scripts that can speed up and automate simulations.
+Additionally, you can use it to create custom scripts that can speed up and automate simulations.

 PyOptiSLang  lets you use optiSLang within a Python environment of your choice